For Patients and Visitors

 An Orthoptist is an Allied Health professional, who works collaboratively with the Ophthalmologists at Northern Health.
 They are university trained practitioners and play a major role in the assessment, diagnosis and non-surgical management of vision disorders in both adults and children.
 They specialise in ocular motility/eye movement and are involved in the care of patients with cataracts, glaucoma, diabetic eye disease, macular degeneration and neurological disorders of the visual system.

-- Perform vision tests and determine the best corrected visual acuity for the patient
+- To perform vision tests to determine the best corrected visual acuity for the patient.

-- Performing detailed diagnostic testing to determine visual health and function through visual field and optical coherence tomography
+- Detailed diagnostic testing to determine the visual health and function through visual field and optical coherence tomography.

 Inclusion criteria: